dewenni/ESP32-Jarolift-Controller/README.md

 The configuration is stored in the ```config.json``` file.
 To backup and restore the configuration you can download and upload this file.

 ![filemanager](/Doc/webUI_tools.png)

+## Teach-in of roller shutters

+There are basically several ways to teach-in a roller shutter.
+There are the same options as when using the original remote controls.

+### Teach-in by pressing the teach-in button on the motor

+Every TDEF motor has a button for programming new remote controls.
+If you press this button, the motor confirms the learning process with a vibration.

+> [!TIP]
+> If you cannot reach the button, you can also switch the motor off for a few seconds.
+For example, by briefly switching off the fuse.

+Now press the corresponding ‘Learn button’ in the WebUI in the settings for the respective roller shutter within 5 seconds.
+If the roller shutter has been successfully programmed, the motor will vibrate again.

+### Programming by copying an existing radio code

+Alternatively, you can also use an already programmed remote control and ‘copy’ it.
+To do this, press the UP and DOWN buttons simultaneously on the already programmed transmitter.
+Then, on this transmitter, press the STOP button eight times on this transmitter.
+The motor will vibrate briefly to confirm.

+Now press the corresponding ‘Learn button’ in the WebUI in the settings for the respective roller shutter within 5 seconds.
+If the roller shutter has been successfully learnt, the motor will vibrate again.

 ## Migration